MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp-with-the-microsoft-unit-testing-framework-for-cpp.md

 ms.author: "mblome"
 manager: "ghogen"
 ---
-# Writing Unit tests for C/C++
+# Writing unit tests for C/C++
-Visual Studio supports unit tests for C++ code using any of these options:
+Visual Studio supports unit tests for C++ code using any of these frameworks:
- -  the Microsoft Unit Testing Framework for C++
+ -  Microsoft Unit Testing Framework for C++
  -  Google Test
  -  Boost.Test
  -  CTest

- The following procedure contains the essential information to get you started testing the exported functions (DLLs) or public member functions in your program.
-For a deeper dive, see [Unit Testing Existing C++ Applications](unit-testing-existing-cpp-applications.md).
+For Boost.Test support, download the extension on the Visual Studio Marketplace at [Test Adapter for Boost.Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforBoostTest).
+When the adapter is installed, you will see it in the list shown above.
+Additional third-party adapters for other C++ test frameworks are available on the Visual Studio marketplace.

+CTest support is installed along with the CMake Tools for Visual Studio component which is part of the C++ Desktop Workload.

+In addition, you can write your own test adapter for whatever framework you would like to use within Visual Studio.
+For more information about installing third-party unit test frameworks, see [Install third-party unit test frameworks](install-third-party-unit-test-frameworks)

+The following procedure shows the basic steps to get you started.
+It uses the Microsoft Unit Testing Framework but the basic workflow is the same for Google.Test, Boost.Test and any other framework that is implemented via a test adapter.
+Since CMake is supported through the Open Folder environment, there is no Visual Studio test project for it.
+You can run CTest tests from the CMake menu, but full IDE integration with **Test Explorer** is not yet available.

 ## Create a test project
 You define an run tests inside one or more test projects that are in the same solution as the code you want to test.
-To add a new test project to an existing solution, right-click on the Solution node in **Solution Explorer** and choose ** Add | New Project**.
+To add a new test project to an existing solution, right-click on the Solution node in **Solution Explorer** and choose **Add | New Project**.
 Then in the left pane choose *Visual C++ Test** and choose one of the project types from the center pane.
-The available projects might differ from what you see here depending on what you have installed on your machine:
+The following illustration shows the test projects that are available by default when the C++ Desktop Workload is installed:

 ![C++ Test Projects](media/cpp-new-test-project.png "C++ new test project templates")